Fylhan/posibrain/README.md

 How to test?
 -----------
-Launch the file [test.php](https://github.com/Fylhan/posibrain/blob/master/test/test.php) in a browser.
+Launch the file [test.php](https://github.com/Fylhan/posibrain/blob/master/example/static.php) in a browser.
 A list of sentences, and their bot answer, will be displayed.

 ![Posibrain discussion example](https://raw.github.com/Fylhan/posibrain/master/doc/tchatbot-example.png)

+You can also run unit tests using PHPUnit by running the "phpunit" command:

+	> phpunit
+	PHPUnit 3.7.28 by Sebastian Bergmann.

+	Configuration read from /var/www/posibrain/phpunit.xml

+	..[2014-07-21 15:05:21] Posibrain\TchatBotConfig.WARNING: No such bot, load crazy stupid sammy (fr) instead. ["edouard","fr",[]] []
+	.[2014-07-21 15:05:21] Posibrain\TchatBotConfig.WARNING: No such bot, load crazy stupid sammy (fr) instead. ["edouard","pl",[]] []
+	.[2014-07-21 15:05:21] Posibrain\TchatBotConfig.WARNING: No such bot, load crazy stupid sammy (fr) instead. ["sammy","pl",[]] []
+	.

+	Time: 37 ms, Memory: 3.50Mb

+	OK (5 tests, 15 assertions)

 An interactive tchat implementation will come.
-At the moment, this tchatbot is installed on the [Bnbox minitchat](http://la-bnbox.fr) (fr), you can try to speak with him in French by beginning your sentences by "@Hari": "@Hary Salut !".
+At the moment, an old tchatbot version is installed on the [Bnbox minitchat](http://la-bnbox.fr) (fr), you can try to speak with him in French by beginning your sentences by "@Hari": "@Hary Salut !".

 How to use and modify?